Develop a textile sketchbook

 • How other people use sketchbooks and develop ideas

 • Considering how to apply design onto specific shapes or items (shawl, rug, cushion etc).

 By the end of this course you should be able to...

-- Evaluate and understand the strengths of your work and how to move ideas on
+• Evaluate and understand the strengths in your work and how to move ideas on

 What level is the course and do I need any particular skills?

 This course is suitable for beginners and those with some experience that want to improve their understanding of how to use a sketchbook effectively and experience how to use mixed media within the design process.

 You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs and for health and safety information, and will be invited to take part in group discussion.
 You should be able to use numbers and be able to do simple measurements and calculations.

 Experienced students may utilize the course as a means of enhancing their means of personal expression.